microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/Update-MgApplicationExtensionProperty.md

 ```

 ### -BodyParameter
-Represents an Azure Active Directory object.
-The directoryObject type is the base type for many other directory entity types.
+extensionProperty
-To construct, see NOTES section for BODYPARAMETER properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for BODYPARAMETER properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphExtensionProperty